isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

     faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
-<p>7.&nbsp;&nbsp; &nbsp;Through the Sexuality Education lessons, secondary
+<p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Through the Sexuality Education
-    students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
+    lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
 <h3>At Yuan Ching Secondary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;2024:</h3>
+<p></p>
 <p><strong>Secondary 1</strong>
 </p>
 <table>